Eliza Brown (settler): Early years

 Eliza was the daughter of William Bussey of Cuddesdon, South Oxfordshire, a "gentleman of considerable means".

 When Eliza was 13, her mother was committed to an asylum for the insane after she had attempted to take the life of a friend.
 "She attempted this by leaving the room and returning with an axe".

 In 1836, she married Thomas Brown, who was a road surveyor.
 A son Kenneth was born on 19 August 1837 and Vernon was born in 1839.

 Emigration

 Thomas Brown disclosed the reason why the couple considered emigrating in a letter to William Bussey in 1850:

 The Browns obtained advice from friends Samuel Waterman Viveash and William Tanner, who had already settled in Western Australia.

 In November 1840, the Browns left England to emigrate to Western Australia.
 They travelled in a steerage cabin on the Sterling with 14 other emigrants.
-They brought with them seven servantsEliza started writing letters to her father during the voyage.
+They brought with them seven servants Eliza started writing letters to her father during the voyage.

 Shortly after leaving, as Eliza wrote to her father:

 They arrived in Western Australia in March 1841.